 Then their brains signal the testosterone to respond in the way that healthy males should.
 They may become sexually aroused and forced to deal with situations which could have been avoided if only their female friends were more sensitive, respectful and morally minded.

 Many young women have never been told about the embarrassment that their male friends experience when they look at women who are dressed inappropriately.
-Let the older women educate the younger women to respect the men, who usually will return the respect by protecting instead of exploring their female friends.
+They need to find out, probably by asking an older woman.
+It helps to respect the men, who usually will return the respect by wanting to protect instead of explore their female friends.